mozilla/addons-server/docs/topics/api/accounts.rst

     .. _account-edit-request:

     :<json string|null biography: More details about the user.
 No links are allowed.
     :<json string|null display_name: The name chosen by the user.
-Minimum length is 2, maximum length is 50 characters.
+Minimum length is 2, maximum length is 50 characters, and must contain at least 1 displayable character.
     :<json string|null homepage: The user's website.
     :<json string|null location: The location of the user.
     :<json string|null occupation: The occupation of the user.